Djibba22/wormburner2.0/README.md

-#This is the Title
+#Wormburner
 # wfp1
-Web Final Project One
+This full-Stack Application allows a golfer to quickly find courses near them and create a score card for that course.
-#This is the Wormburner Golf Applicaiton that will help golfers enjoy the game of golf more with the ability to keep score digitally and share those scores Via Social Networks!!!!
+It is intended to help golfers enjoy the game of golf more with the ability to keep score digitally and share those scores Via Social Networks!!!!